valdelmeglio/flaskAPIs/README.md

 * Running on http://127.0.0.1:5000/
 * Restarting with reloader
 ```
-Open another terminal (otherwise you can simply use a web browser) and type (where "x" and "y" are the two numbers you want to swap and sum):
+Open another terminal and type (where "x" and "y" are the two numbers you want to swap and sum):
 ``` Bash
 curl -i 'http://localhost:5000/api/sum/x&y'
 ```